-By regulation dated 30 March 2011, the Bank of Italy issued Provisions which, in addition to providing that a portion of the bonus must be awarded in financial instruments, dictate harmonised rules and regulations for banks' remuneration policies, systems and practices with reference to their design and for Risk Takers, in accordance with the applicable regulation, the materiality threshold is equal to 50,000 euro or one third of the total remuneration (unless otherwise provided for by specific local regulations);
+By regulation dated 30 March 2011, the Bank of Italy issued Provisions which, in addition to providing that a portion of the bonus must be awarded in financial instruments, dictate harmonised rules and regulations for banks' remuneration policies, systems and practices with reference to their design and control, to compensation structures and disclosure obligations.
+The remuneration systems and practices were additionally included among the information to be disclosed under Pillar 3, pursuant to Circular no.